unifi-utilities/unifios-utilities/haproxy/README.md

 ## Upgrading Easily (if at all)

 1. Edit [update-haproxy.sh](./update-haproxy.sh) to use the same command you used at installation (if changed).
+If you added your own network config ensure you change the `--net=host` to `--network haproxy`
 2. Copy the [update-haproxy.sh](./update-haproxy.sh) to `/mnt/data/scripts`
 3. Anytime you want to update your installation, simply run `/mnt/data/scripts/update-haproxy.sh`